 This past August Wellesley’s most recent rounds of financial forms were released, highlighting the various expenditures of the college including administrative salaries and total tuition revenue.
 The tax return, which was filed as a Form 990, is an Internal Revenue Service requirement for all non-profit organizations as a way to ensure transparency and that funds are being allocated appropriately.
 The Form 990 shows what the college is spending on what, how much upper administration is being paid, and how much students are paying.

 According to Piper Orton, VP of Finances at Wellesley, the way money moves around this school has changed in the past year.
 “I think the first change is the recognition of the need to fund more deferred maintenance and campus renewal from current operations,” she said.
 Additionally, in a presentation to Senate on Oct.
-8, Orton mentioned that current efforts to reduce discretionary spending are due to the school’s dependence on debt spending following the 2008 financial crash.
+8, Orton mentioned that current efforts to reduce discretionary spending are due to the school’s dependence on deficit spending following the 2008 financial crash.

 “The second change was the offer of the voluntary retirement program (VRP) in FY2018.
 The decision regarding the VRP was guided by the need to recast our budget model in order to support institutional priorities and invest in a sustainable manner, both in our academic program and in our campus facilities.”
 The VRP was a pay-out program the college created in order to encourage professors to leave and to decrease the size of the faculty.